Modern-MISP/lib/README.md

 You should now be able to access the api on `localhost:4000`.

+To use the commandline tool run `python .\src\mmisp\commandline_tool\main.py -h` from the base directory to view all commands.

 Run tests using `make test` (local database container required running) or `make test/lite`.

 ## Setting up your IDE